-The California Fair Employment and Housing Act (FEHA) prohibits employers of five or more persons from discriminating against or harassing an applicant or employee because of religious creed.
-Under FEHA, unlawful discrimination includes actions based on an employer's perception that an applicant or employee has a religious creed, or on the applicant or employee's association with another person who has, or is perceived to have, a religious creed (CA Gov. Code Sec.
+The California Fair Employment and Housing Act (FEHA) prohibits employers from discriminating against or harassing an applicant or employee because of the individual’s actual or perceived religious creed.
+Under FEHA, it is also unlawful for an employer to discriminate on the basis of an individual’s association or relationship with a person of a particular religious creed (CA Gov. Code Sec.
 12900 et seq.).

 Definition of terms.
 FEHA defines “religious creed,” “religion,” “religious observance,” “religious belief,” and “creed” to include all aspects of religious belief, observance, and practice, including religious dress and grooming practices.